Equines

 Night feed: 2 teaspoons (10g)

-A proprietary blend of [Curcuma longa (Alleppey), Curcuma xanthorrhiza, Powdered coconut oil (PowerStance), Ground black pepper, Resveratrol from Japanese knotweed] 25g
+A proprietary blend of [Curcuma longa (Alleppey), Curcuma xanthorrhiza, Powdered coconut oil (PowerStance), Ground black pepper, Resveratrol] 25g

 Typical analysis |